Nursing RN Technology

 Admission Selection Process:

-The program admission committee will review the academic records, the reflective essays, and the admission test scores.
-Students who meet minimum qualifications by May 1, 2018 will be considered for regular decision admission and will be notified of acceptance no later than the first week of June 2018.
+The program admission committee will review the academic records, the reflective essay, and the Kaplan admission test scores.
+Students who meet minimum qualifications by May 1, 2018 will be considered for regular decision admission and will be notified of acceptance in May 2018.
 Students must return their acceptance letter by date in the acceptance letter to ensure a space in the class.
 Students who do not return the acceptance form by the date in the acceptance letter will be removed from the admission list.

 All students accepted in the nursing program are required to: